 Challenge: Prepare government agencies and county administrative boards to effectively counter information influence activities, in accordance with industry best practices.

-Solution: The Implementation and training program is a 4C Strategies program built on tailored scenarios.
+Solution: The Implementation and training programme is a 4C Strategies programme built on tailored scenarios.
 It is designed to help people – with little or no experience of disinformation tactics – to increase their ability to work collaboratively to counter information influence.

 Benefits: Having worked with real-life scenarios, participants have the right procedures in place and the confidence in their abilities to manage and counter disinformation.

-With information influence continually on the rise and antagonists looking to destabilize countries, regions and industries, through the spread of fake news and disinformation, 4C Strategies was approached by the Swedish Civil Contingency Agency (MSB), to help prepare government agencies and county administrative boards nationwide to counter this.
+With information influence continually on the rise and antagonists looking to destabilise countries, regions and industries through the spread of fake news and disinformation, 4C Strategies was approached by the Swedish Civil Contingencies Agency (MSB) to help prepare government agencies and county administrative boards nationwide to counter this threat.

-To start with we made sure there was a good mix of people, representing diverse organizations.
-Bringing people together from different organizations allows for a collaborative approach and lets participants know they are not alone.
-It also speeds the learning process up and helps attendees understand the importance of collaboration when countering information influence.
+It was important to start with a varied group of participants in order to represent a diverse range of organisations.
+Bringing people together from different organisations allows for a collaborative approach and prevents participants from feeling isolated.
+It also speeds up the learning process and helps attendees understand the importance of collaboration when countering information influence.

-With events planned around the country, it was time to roll out the program with one day training workshops in each region.
-The program involved a series of exercises throughout the day to help attendees:
+With events planned around the country, it was time to roll out the programme with one-day training workshops in each region.
+The programme involved a series of exercises throughout the day to help attendees:

-- Understand the problem and the potential scale of it
+Understand the problem and the potential scale of the task

 Get in touch

-Learn more about how 4C Strategies can support your organization countering disinformation.
+Learn more about how 4C Strategies can support your organisation in countering disinformation.

-“Typically, government agencies conduct extensive risk analysis programs every four years,” says Maria Pålsson.
+“Typically, government agencies conduct extensive risk analysis programmes every four years,” says Pålsson.
 “A lot can happen in that time.
-Holding smaller-scale exercises like this can prove really beneficial for the organizations and the people they serve.”
+Holding smaller-scale exercises like this can prove really beneficial for the organisations and the people they serve.”

 After one day of training and exercises, it’s time for the participants to put their learnings into practice.
-As it is something that most of them have to do in additional to their day-today responsibilities, they are usually quick to involve others within the organization.
-Based on their learnings they can quickly put processes into place that didn’t exist before and share and agree on strategic narratives.
+As it is something that most of them have to do in addition to their day-to-day responsibilities, they are usually quick to involve others within the organisation.
+Based on their learnings, they can quickly put processes into place that didn’t exist before and share and agree on strategic narratives.